Theo Lim

 At UBC, I teach classes related to and urban analytics, policy-relevant research design, and community engagement.

-I am currently the Social Media Editor of the journal Planning Theory and Practice.
+I am the Social Media Editor of the journal Planning Theory and Practice.

 My current CV can be found here .